CLIUtils/CLI11/README.md

    }
    ```

-2. Get correct arguments with which the program was originally executed using
+3. Get correct arguments with which the program was originally executed using
    provided functions: `CLI::argc()` and `CLI::argv()`.
-These two methods are
+These three methods are
    the only cross-platform ways of handling unicode correctly.

    ```cpp